frePPLe/frepple/doc/integration-guide/csv-files.rst

 The data files to be imported must meet the following criteria:

-* The name must match the data object they store: eg demand.csv, item.csv, ...
+* | The file name must start with the name of the data object they store.
+  | The file name must end with the extension .csv or or .csv.gz.
+Files
+    with the extension .csv.gz are expected to compressed in gzip format.
+  | Some examples of valid file names are item.csv.gz, item.csv, demand.csv,
+    demand.part1.csv

 * The first line of the file should contain the field names

 * The file should be in CSV format.
 The delimiter depends on the default